Date: Sunday , January 06, 2019

 ASUS’ employs a large and aesthetically pleasing heat sink for the VRMs which works well enough.
 The CPU socket area is relatively clear with nothing to interfere with most cooling solutions.
 As usual, taller DIMMs could cause problems with some heat sinks, but this can be avoided with some research and careful component selection.

-There are eight 288-pin DIMM slots supporting a total of 64GB of DDR4 RAM.
+There are four 288-pin DIMM slots supporting a total of 64GB of DDR4 RAM.
 DRAM speeds up to DDR4 4400MHz are supported via overclocking at the time of this writing.
 As usual, ASUS employs single sided locking tabs for memory module retention.
 There isn’t a specific reason why ASUS had to use these single-sided locking tabs, but, chose to do so even though clearances are good enough to use traditional two-tab retention on the slots.
 These slots are not color coded, but excellent markings on the PCB surface instruct the user in how to place DIMMs for the best results.
 Two phase power is employed here using the same basic design it’s used for some time now.

 The chipset is cooled with a heavily stylized heatsink.
 It features "Tron" style lighting along with other parts of the motherboard.
 The chipset heatsink is flat and doesn’t interfere with the installation of graphics cards or other devices.
 There is an M.2 slot right next to the PCH which has a stylized combination heat sink and slot cover which matches the look of the chipset cooler.